Team work makes the dream work. Get to know the team behind the dream at LooseLeaf Magazine.

-Jasmine Gui is a Singaporean-born transnational who grew up in the urban centres of East Asia, and now lives in Toronto.
-She is a published poet who believes in writing as a radical act of world-building, and her only way to grapple with the tension of translation she calls memory.
-You can find her blogging at jaziimun.
+Jasmine Gui is a Singaporean-born diasporic writer who grew up in the urban centres of East Asia, and now lives in Toronto.
+She is a poet, editor and non-fiction writer who believes writing to be a radical act of world-building, and an honest grappling with the precarity of translations.
+You can find her thinking at jaziimun.

-Elliott is a 2nd generation Chinese Canadian trying to understand and piece together disparate ideas through art.
+Elliott is a 2nd generation Canadian born Chinese trying to understand and piece together disparate ideas through art.
 His work is entangled within anti-oppression and feminist frameworks looking to explore art as a transformative space of imagining better futures.

 Elizabeth Ching is a lover of reading, for truth that can be found in fiction and for the beauty words can inspire.
 She is exploring her identity as a word-lover, woman, and Chinese-born Canadian in society, through the perspectives of those like and unlike her.

 Victoria Liao is a queer-identified Chinese-Canadian feminist who reads, learns, and writes about the productive tensions generated at intersections of multiple and conflicting identities.
 She is particularly interested in how the arts can express the inexpressible in liminal spaces where other forms fall short.

 Elise Yoon is a writer and community organizer.
 She is interested in the power of poetry to disrupt spaces and reclaim identities.
 When not working with LooseLeaf, she is a youth and family counsellor and organizes with the Toronto Youth Food Policy Council.

 Isabelle Zhu lives and writes in Toronto.
 She is currently researching theories of friendship in postcolonial literature.
 Her poetry has been published by Acta Victoriana and the Puritan.